-Ann Alleva Taylor is a new addition to the MBG staff and represents a significant commitment of the Board to fund raising and capital development.
+Ann Alleva Taylor is a new addition to the MBG staff and represents a significant commitment of the Board to marketing, fundraising and capital development.
 Taylor brings more than three decades experience driving revenue for brands and non-profit organizations and has supported several multi-million dollar campaigns.

-As Director of Development, Taylor is responsible for conceptualizing and leading a capital campaign to raise philanthropic support for the Garden.
-She will be a strong partner with Jill Trischman-Marks, the Executive Director, in defining campaign priorities, managing an annual giving program and a portfolio of major gift prospects, and other fundraising efforts.
+As Director of Marketing & Philanthropy, Taylor is responsible for conceptualizing the outward face of the organization, leading the charge for MBG to raise philanthropic support for the Garden.
+She will be a strong partner with Jill Trischman-Marks, the Executive Director, in defining priorities, managing annual giving and other fundraising efforts.

 Kristin Davis grew up in the wild, beautiful mountains of West Virginia.
 Now an environmental lawyer with the Southern Environmental Law Center in Charlottesville, Kristin focuses her work on protecting important resources in the George Washington & Jefferson National Forests, including old growth forest, water quality of headwater streams, wildlife habitat, and remote roadless areas.
 Before law school, Kristin was a gardener on the island of Nantucket.
 Serving on this Board makes the most of this background, allowing Kristin to tap into many of her skills and passions.

 Brion Friedman is a native of Virginia having lived his first five years over Afton Mountain in Waynesboro.
 He came back to this area when he went to school at UVa in the late 70s where he met his wife, Deirdre.